emanuelef/daily-stars-explorer/README.md

 For those curious about how two repositories stack up against each other, my project offers a comparison feature.
 While stars might not be the sole determinant of a project's worth, this comparison can provide valuable insights.

+### Aggregates and trends

+Go to https://github.com/emanuelef/daily-stars-explorer/blob/main/aggregate.md for the explanation of the current ways of aggregating the data and the trends that are calcualted.

 ---

 ## Project Limitations